gdt050579/AppCUI-rs/docs/chapter-2/backends.md

 ## Input

-Capturing the input implies the following capabilites from any backend:
+Capturing the input implies the following capabilities from any backend:
 * identifying keyboard events
 * identifying keyboard combinations such as `Alt`+Key or `Ctrl`+Key or `Alt+Ctrl`+Key
 * Identifying that the state of the `Shift`, `Ctrl` and `Alt` keys has changed (pressed or released)